pxsswordprotected/Library-Management-System/README.md

 ## Application Specifications

-* ### Guest Functionalities

-  * **Book/Movie Catalog and Search:** Provide a searchable catalog of available books and movies, allowing guests to browse by title, author, genre, and more.

 * ### Student Functionalities

   * **User Registration and Authentication:** Using a student ID and a password users can sign up for and login to their accounts.